6 Characteristics of a Healthy Relationship

 Unhealthy relationships frequently fall into the trap of power struggles, explains Newman, with somebody attempting to assert power and control in a hierarchical relationship, rather than a mutual partnership.

 “One person decides and the other gets no vote.
 One controls the money, the schedule, the social arrangements.
 The other has no say,” Newman says, adding that these “push pull” relationships lack communication and dispute resolution.
+Note that there are also certainly relationships where both people have these qualities.
+And there isn’t always a right or wrong person.

 “Partners of the ‘alpha’ do not feel valued if they are not seen as truly separate and are viewed and treated as an extension of the partner with no voice, no needs, and no say,” Newman says.
 This can lead to resentment, passive-aggression, or out and out fighting, among other issues.